 The EPA have given approval for the Byron Farmers Market to return to a small, stable section of Butler Street Reserve with the first market scheduled for 2 December 2021.

 PFAS is a group of chemicals that were widely used in some fire-fighting foams and other products including food packaging, non-stick cookware, fabric, furniture, clothing and shampoo.

 The EPA said it was likely that the PFAS contamination was a result of general household rubbish put into the landfill but could also be due to past activities on the reserve.

 If property owners in the vicinity of Butler Street Reserve have unregistered bores on their property which they would like tested, please contact Council on firstname.lastname@example.org

 More information from the EPA

-The EPA is the lead organisation in this matter.
-They have produced a fact sheet on the Butler Street Reserve PFAS investigations and provide more information about PFAS on their website.
+The EPA is the lead organisation in PFAS investigations.
+They have produced a fact sheet and provide more information about PFAS on their website.